Renault Cléon-Fonte engine: Design

 The Cléon-Fonte engine was thus resurrected twice, first by the Renault 9 in 1981 and again in 1993 by the Twingo.

-The Cléon-Fonte continue to be manufactured by Dacia until the end of 2004 in R12 derived saloons.

 Engine development

 The Cléon-Fonte engine evolved into the "Energy engine", first seen in the Renault 19.
 The engine block is greatly modified as the camshaft is moved to the cylinder head and the chain drive is replaced by belt drive.
 The cylinder head is completely new, adopting an overhead camshaft driven by a toothed timing belt.
 The 1390 cc "Energy engine" and 1390 cc "Cléon-Fonte" have the same stroke and bore.

 Subsequently, the "Energy engine" evolved into the "K engine" which appeared in the Mégane 1.
 The main change from the Energy is the cylinders bored directly into the iron block.
-The head of the Energy is retained in 8 valve versions, whilst 16V versions are also available, as are diesels (Engine K9K - 1.5 dCi).
+The head of the Energy is retained in 8 valve versions, whilst 16V versions are also available, as are diesels (Engine K9K — 1.5 dCi).